GuideJanuary 17, 2026 · Updated April 14, 20266 min read

 How to Import CSV into Amazon S3: 5 Practical Methods

 S3 is the staging ground for many data workflows.
 Uploading CSVs sounds simple, but size, retries, and access patterns matter.
+If you are new to the format, our guide on what a CSV file is explains the structure and common pitfalls.
 Here are five practical ways to put CSVs into S3, from one-off uploads to automated pipelines.

 1) S3 Console Upload